hmlfpereira/BES-SIM-1/README.md

 # BES SIM 1
-This repository contains all scripts used for analysis and figures for the paper **Pereira et al. (2024).
+This repository contains all scripts and data used for analysis and figures for the paper **Pereira et al. (2024).
 Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900-2050.
-Science.** in the Code folder.
-It also has all the tabular data used used in the paper (Data_Tables), the IPBES regions shapefile (IPBES_regions), and links to the model maps outputs and other geo data (see below).
+Science.**

 This paper is the result of the BES SIM 1 project (Biodiversity and Ecosystem Services Scenario Inter-model Comparison).